proudcommerce/oxid-console-moduleactivator/README.md

 * Shortcut: `-d`
 * Accept value: no
 * Is value required: no
-* Description: Clear module data in oxconfig.
+* Description: Clear module data in oxconfig table.
 * Default: `false`